We sell your home at

 Now that you have a clearer understanding of what makes up your total renovation cost, here are some tips on how you can stay within your home renovation budget:

-One of the best ways to cut down on your renovation cost is to have fewer built-ins.
-Having a built-in wardrobe or customised furniture may seem like a great way to increase storage space given the small size of HDB flats, but it’s often pricey due to the workmanship that goes into creating a personalised piece.
+One of the best ways to cut down your renovation costs is to have fewer built-ins.
+Having a built-in wardrobe or customised furniture may seem like a great way to increase storage space, given the small size of HDB flats, but it’s often pricey due to the workmanship that goes into creating a personalised piece.

-Prioritise the small handful of your carpentry must-haves, like kitchen cabinets for example.
+Prioritise the small handful of your carpentry must-haves, like kitchen cabinets.
 This list of carpentry should be custom solutions that require design work from professionals.
-The rest can be loose pieces of furniture or small organisation products that can be easily purchased to fully utilise the space within your home.
+The rest can be loose pieces of furniture or small organisation products that can be easily purchased to fully utilise your home’s space.

 Another quick way to save is to overlay existing floor tiling with vinyl instead of tile replacement.
-The cost of flooring materials like hardwood and marble can easily cost up to $20 per square foot.
+Flooring materials like hardwood and marble can easily cost up to $20 per square foot.
 On top of the cost of materials, hacking may be required.
 This can easily take up a significant portion of your budget.

-Painting your walls instead of using wallpapers or building a feature wall is also a great way to save on renovation costs.
-You can even save on labour costs if you paint the walls yourself or get the help of your friends or family members.
+Painting your walls instead of using wallpaper or building a feature wall is also a great way to save on renovation costs.
+You can even save on labour if you paint the walls yourself or get the help of your friends or family.
 Buying them a meal is still cheaper than hiring someone to get your walls painted.

-Painting your walls is also a practical choice as you can easily change the look of your home by giving it a fresh coat of paint.
-This is much more cost-efficient when compared to using wallpaper or a feature wall that needs new materials and another set of renovations.
+Painting your walls is also a practical choice, as you can easily change the look of your home by giving it a fresh coat of paint.
+This is more cost-efficient when compared to wallpaper or a feature wall that needs new materials and another set of renovations.

 While this may not reduce your initial renovation cost, it minimises the need to engage in rewiring in the future.
 Planning out the placement of electricity plugs is often overlooked during home renovations.

-If you engage an Interior Designer, they will usually have a list of preferred contractors for required materials already.
-This means that they will charge you a sourcing and purchasing fee on top of the cost of the materials.
+If you engage an interior designer, they will usually have a list of preferred contractors for required materials already.
+This means that they will charge you sourcing and purchasing fees on top of the cost of the materials.

-To cut down this cost, you can ask if the materials or accessories such as handles, and doorknobs are included in the final renovation quote.
-If they are, you can request to source them yourself by purchasing directly from industrial warehouses.
-Likewise, you can find online suppliers from Taobao or EZBuy.
+To save, you can ask if the materials or accessories, such as handles and doorknobs, are included in the final renovation quote.
+If they are, you can request to source them yourself and purchase directly from industrial warehouses.
+Likewise, you can find suppliers online.

 Most housewarming party guests would not turn up empty-handed.
-To prevent getting the same gift from multiple guests, you can set up a gift registry to let your family or friends know what your home is lacking.
+To prevent getting the same gift from multiple guests, you can set up a gift registry to let your family or friends know what you still need at home.

-Not only does this save your guests from thinking too much, but it also allows you to save on furbishing costs or allocate more budget towards the renovation itself.
+Not only does this save your guests from the guessing game of what to give you, but it also allows you to save on furnishing costs or allocate more budget towards the renovation.

-Renovating a house may come with its own set of challenges, but it can still be a fun and fulfilling process where you get to customise your home and add your personal touch.
+Renovating a house may come with its own set of challenges, but it’s still a fun and fulfilling process where you get to add your personal touch to your home.

-Bonus tip: Work within 85% of your total initial budget allocated for renovation and set aside the remaining 15% for any unexpected payments so you don’t go out of budget that soon.
+Bonus tip: Work within 85% of your initial budget for renovation and set aside the remaining 15% for any unexpected payments so you don’t run out so soon.

 Worst-case scenario: You use up 100% of your budget.
 Best-case scenario: You save 15%.

-If you’re looking to start your home renovation soon, you can speak to our experienced team of interior designers and contractors via any of the contact options below, or chat with us at the bottom, right-hand corner of your screen.
+If you’re looking to start your home renovation soon, you can speak to our experienced team of interior designers and contractors via any of the contact options below.
+But if you’re renovating to sell your flat in the future, you can schedule a call with any of our Super Agents to get the ball rolling.

 This article was originally published on Planner Bee.